-topas-editor Extension
+topas-editor extension

-Some commands to allow VS Code to work with TOPAS in a similar way to jEdit.
+An extension to allow VS Code to work with TOPAS in a similar way to jEdit.

 Quick installation guide